jdavidm/learn-stata/materials/turn-in-checklist.md

 Code should be easy to read and understand.

+- Code must follow my style guide.
 - Only include code and comments necessary for the assignment.
 Remove anything else (e.g., notes taken during class, commented code that isn't needed anymore).
 - Remove extra/duplicate files.
 Only turn in what is necessary for the assignment.
-- Remove any uses of `install.packages`
 - Clearly label problems using comments.

 ### Make sure your code runs like you think it does

 Code should run from the start of the file to the end of the file without problems.
 To make sure this is true:

-- Clear the R environment by clicking on the the broom icon.
+- Clear the Stata environment by typing `clear all`.
-- Run the entire file by either clicking the `Source` button or using the `Ctrl-Shift-S` keyboard shortcut (`Cmd-Shift-S` on macOS).
+- Run the entire file by either clicking the `Execute` button or using the `Ctrl+D` keyboard shortcut (`Cmd+Shift+D` on macOS).

 ### Work with data files appropriately

 Code should run the same way regardless of which computer it is run on.
 In order to grade your code someone will need to run it on another computer.
 To make sure your code will work on another computer:

-- Do not use setwd()
+- Use you `project.do` file to set the development environment
 - Use relative paths, not absolute paths.
-E.g., use `data/mydata.csv` instead of `C:\Users\Batman\DataCarp\data\mydata.csv`.
+E.g., use `$data/mydata.csv` instead of `C:\Users\Batman\DataCarp\data\mydata.csv`.
-- Make filenames in the code match the actual filenames exactly including capitalization
+- Make filenames in the code match the actual filenames exactly